ireaneus/CDI/docs/ETP/ETPS2AssignmentPt2.md

 - We will discover that the foundation for our witness to others is the life we live.
 - We will also examine the example of Christ in evangelism.

-## Key Verses
+## Key Scriptural Passages

 ### Memory Verses

-> **Ephesians 2:8-9** (last session)
+> **Ephesians 2:8–9 (NASB1995)**
-> *For by grace you have been saved through faith; and that not of yourselves,*
-> *it is the gift of God; not as a result of works, so that no one may boast.*
+> *“For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast.”*

->
-> **Romans 3:23; 6:23; 5:8**
+> **Romans 3:23 (NASB1995)**
-> *"for all have sinned and fall short of the glory of God"*
+> *“for all have sinned and fall short of the glory of God,”*

+> **Romans 6:23 (NASB1995)**
-> *"For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord."*
+> *“For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.”*

+> **Romans 5:8 (NASB1995)**
-> *"But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us."*
+> *“But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.”*

-### Class Verses
+### Class Scripture References

+> **Acts 1:8 (NASB1995)**
-> **Acts 1:8**, *“But you shall receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth.”*
+> *“But you shall receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth.”*

+> **John 4:28–30 (NASB1995)**
-> **John 4:28-30**, *“So the woman left her water pot, and went into the city, and said to the men, ‘Come, see a man who told me all the things that I have done; this is not the Christ, is it?’
-They went out of the city, and were coming to Him.”*
+> *“So the woman left her water pot, and went into the city and said to the men, ‘Come, see a man who told me all the things that I have done; this is not the Christ, is it?’
+They went out of the city and were coming to Him.”*

+> **Acts 8:4 (NASB1995)**
-> **Acts 8:4** *“those who had been scattered went about preaching the Word.”*
+> *“Therefore, those who had been scattered went about preaching the word.”*

+> **2 Corinthians 5:20 (NASB1995)**
-> **2 Cor.
-5:20** *“Therefore, we are ambassadors for Christ, as though God were entreating through us; we implore you on behalf of Christ, be reconciled to God.”*
+> *“Therefore, we are ambassadors for Christ, as though God were making an appeal through us; we beg you on behalf of Christ, be reconciled to God.”*

+> **Ephesians 5:15–16 (NASB1995)**
-> **Eph.
-5:15-16** *“Therefore be careful how you walk, not as unwise men, but as wise, making the most of your time, because the days are evil.”*
+> *“Therefore be careful how you walk, not as unwise men but as wise, making the most of your time, because the days are evil.”*

+> **Galatians 1:6–12 (NASB1995)**
-> **Gal.
-1:6-12** *I am amazed that you are so quickly deserting Him who called you by the grace of Christ, for a different gospel; which is really not another; only there are some who are disturbing you and want to distort the gospel of Christ.
+> *“I am amazed that you are so quickly deserting Him who called you by the grace of Christ, for a different gospel; which is really not another; only there are some who are disturbing you and want to distort the gospel of Christ.
 But even if we, or an angel from heaven, should preach to you a gospel contrary to what we have preached to you, he is to be accursed!
 As we have said before, so I say again now, if any man is preaching to you a gospel contrary to what you received, he is to be accursed!
 For am I now seeking the favor of men, or of God?
 Or am I striving to please men?
 If I were still trying to please men, I would not be a bond-servant of Christ.
 For I would have you know, brethren, that the gospel which was preached by me is not according to man.
-For I neither received it from man, nor was I taught it, but I received it through a revelation of Jesus Christ.*
+For I neither received it from man, nor was I taught it, but I received it through a revelation of Jesus Christ.”*

 ## Class Exercise